-- There are four viewports working areas in 3Ds max software which are Top viewport, Front viewport, Left viewport, and the last one is Perspective viewport.
+- There are four viewports working areas in 3Ds max software, which are Top viewport, Front viewport, Left viewport, and the last one is Perspective viewport.
 We can choose any one of them for drawing our model at any time.
 The selection of viewport depends on the ease of drawing of the model.

 - Now I will go to the common panel.

-- I will click anywhere on grid, you can click on the gird or out of the gird to draw your object and drag the mouse pointer to give length and width to the box, left click to leave and then drag the mouse pointer in upward direction to give the height of the box and right-click or press Esc key to exit from the command.
+- I will click anywhere on the grid; you can click on the gird or out of the gird to draw your object and drag the mouse pointer to give length and width to the box, left click to leave and then drag the mouse pointer in an upward direction to give the height of the box and right-click or press Esc key to exit from the command.

 - Click on the shapes tab.